A Sub-sampled Tensor Method for Non-convex Optimization: Formulation

 \subsection{Algorithm}

 The optimization algorithm we consider is detailed in Algorithm~\ref{alg:stm}.
-At iteration step $k$, we sample three sets of datapoints from which we compute stochastic estimates of the derivatives of $f$ so as to satisfy Condition~\ref{cond:sampling}.
+A deterministic version of this algorithm is presented in~\citep{cartis2022evaluation} along with a complexity analysis.
+The major difference with Algorithm~\ref{alg:stm} is that, at iteration step $k$, we sample three sets of datapoints from which we compute stochastic estimates of the derivatives of $f$ so as to satisfy Condition~\ref{cond:sampling}.
 We then obtain the step $\s_k$ by solving the problem

 either exactly or approximately (details will follow shortly) and update the regularization parameter $\sigma_k$ depending on $\rho_k$, which measures how well the model approximates the real objective.
 This is accomplished by differentiating between different types of iterations.
 Successful iterations (for which $\rho_k \geq \eta_1$) indicate that the model is, at least locally, an adequate approximation of the objective such that the penalty parameter is decreased in order to allow for longer steps.
 We denote the index set of all successful iterations between 0 and $k$ by $\S_k = \{ 0 \leq j \leq k | \rho_j \geq \eta_1 \}$.
 We also denote by $\U_k$ its complement in $\{ 0, \dots k \}$ which corresponds to the index set of unsuccessful iterations.